| Program start date | Application deadline |

 Program Overview

-The Master of Science in Optics and Photonics program is designed for students holding a bachelor's degree in optics, electrical engineering, physics, or closely related fields.
-The program's mission is to:
+The Master of Science in Optics and Photonics program is intended for students with a bachelor's degree in optics, electrical engineering, physics, or closely related fields.
+The program is interdisciplinary and combines optical science and engineering.

 - Linear and nonlinear guided-wave optics and devices